 MOLB will also provide support for first-year students in purchasing a computer that will be used in their research and education.
-Specifically, up to \$1,500 will be reimbursed toward a computer purchased in the first year.
-Purchase needs to be done during Fall semester and student must demonstrate the receipt.
-This support is subject to availability of funds.
+Specifically, up to \$1,500 will be reimbursed toward a computer purchased in first year student have purchased it 9 and provided receipt) during fall semester of their first year of studies.
+This support is a subject to availability of funds.